AshishDhamala/blog/README.md

 - The client side UI is not good.
 - To go to admin side type "localhost/blog/admin" without quotes.
 - There are three users created by default, they are Ashish, Anita and Kedar.
+ -- Ashish [email: ashish@gmail.com, password: ashish, role: core] -- Anita [email: anitah@gmail.com, password: anita, role: main] -- Kedar [email: kedar@gmail.com, password: kedar, role: editor]
+- The core user has access to everything.
+Give core role to developers.
+- The main user has access to everything except some core features like: they cannot change default static navigation in admin side.
+- The user with editor cannot assign roles to users.
+They can do all the things with article published.
+- There is also a user with role normal who cannot access admin side.
+You can assign such roles to your website subscribers.